Kamala Harris will be first VP to get wax figure at Madame Tussauds

 Madame Tussauds always makes a presidential wax figure but the honor has never extended to the person a heartbeat away from the office.

-The announcement came as Harris and President Biden are marking their administration’s first 100 days in office.
+The announcement came as Harris and President Biden are marking the administration’s first 100 days in office.
 The museum is also working on a Biden figure.

 The museum said Harris and Biden’s clay heads were made by a team of studio artists in London and "represent meticulous detail captured by researching hundreds of images to achieve an exact likeness of the famous U.S. leaders' faces," according to WNBC.